Top 10 Foods to Heal Leaky Gut

 By strengthening the gut lining, they reduce whole body inflammatory levels and improve digestive function, neurological health and thyroid function among other things.
 Always look for a grass-fed source of gelatin or collagen peptides.

 Gelatin can be used to make collagen marshmallows or to thicken up soups and stews.
+We have the grass-fed gelatin here.
 Collagen peptides can be used in a similar manner as any other protein powder in smoothies and shakes.

 Goal: 2-4 scoops daily in smoothies, collagen marshmallows, soups and stews.

-You can also use our Bone Broth Protein, which is full of collagen protein from chicken bones that are rich in type II collagen, which is what makes up the intestinal lining.
+You can also use our Organic Bone Broth Collagen protein, which is full of collagen protein from chicken bones that are rich in type II collagen, which is what makes up the intestinal lining.
 Grass-fed beef collagen is richer in type I and III collagen, which is the best for the joints of the body.

 Ginger is composed of key essential oils that act as strong anti-bacterial, anti-viral, anti-fungal and anti-parasitic agents.
 In addition, it limits cancer cell formation while firing up our body’s immune system in order to destroy the cancer cells formerly present.(8)